nickw409/TimeSculptor/deliverables/Deliverable_2.md

 |:---|:---|
 **Actors** | **User / TimeSculptor Application** |
 **Save Schedule** | **Once user is logged in and has found their way to the homepage, they will be able to generate/edit their schedule.
 Once finished, they will be given the option to save their schedule.
 This will offer a confitmation and overwrite their previous save file.** |
-**Load Schedule** | **Once user is logged in and has found their way to the homepage, their previously saved schedule will be automatically loaded and brought up into their calendar** |
+**Load Schedule** | **Once user is logged in and has found their way to the homepage, their previously saved schedule will be automatically loaded and brought up into their calendar.** |

 |Use Case 4 | Notifications Settings |
 |:---|:---|
 **Actors** | **User / TimeSculptor Application** |
 **Setup Notifcations** | **Once logged in, the user goes to the settings menu and selects "Notifications".
 Upon doing this, the user will be brought to a Notifications settings page where they can decide what time interval for receiving notifications, such as daily, weekly, etc. The user then selects "Confirm", which stores the user's notification settings.
 After this, the user will then receive notifcations to update their schedule based on the time interval they selected** |
 **Update Notifications** | **Once logged in, the user goes to the settings menu and selects "Notifications".
 Upon doing this, the user will be brought to a Notifications settings page where they can change what time interval for receiving notifcations.
 The user then selects "Confirm", which updates the user's notification settings.
-After this, the user will then receive notifcations to update their schedule based on the updated time interval they selected** |
+After this, the user will then receive notifcations to update their schedule based on the updated time interval they selected.** |

 ## 7. User Stories